 You'll see a "Verified" report upon a successful activation.
 If the license does not activate, please refresh and try again.

 Please note that licenses are only given for Charmed Pro - not the free version.

 It is important to keep your license up to date in order to continue getting updates for your ThemeBeans WordPress theme and support for any issues you may encounter.
 Renewing your license grants you access to support and updates for another year, including all updates for bug fixes and feature introductions.

-If your key is not applied after hitting the Activate button, simply re-enter the key and try again.
-Sometimes it takes a few tries to properly establish a connection with the activation server.
+If your key is not activated after hitting the Activate button, simply refresh the Customizer and try again.
+Sometimes it takes a second try to properly establish a connection with the activation server.

 If you'd like to add another menu location to use in the theme, search for the

 bean_theme_setup function in your theme's functions.php file and copy that whole function to your child theme.